design-automation/mobius-sim-funcs/documentation/pattern.md

 automatically removed.

-Note that setting the arc angle to null is not the same as setting it to `2*PI` When setting the arc angle to `2*PI`, you will get a duplicate positions at start and end of the arc.
+Note that setting the arc angle to null is not the same as setting it to `2*PI.
+When setting the arc angle to `2*PI`, you will get duplicate positions at the start and end of the arc.